The number of jobs for speech-language pathologists is increasing rapidly throughout the country, and Washington DC is no exception.

 Graduate Curriculum

 A master’s degree in communicative sciences and disorders will involve studying linguistics, psychology, physiology, and physical science.
-The curriculum would also involve supervised clinical experiences through a practicum.
+The curriculum also involves supervised clinical experiences through a practicum, 400 hours of on-the-ground diagnostic and treatment experience.

 - Language Development and Disorders